 The relevance of environmental indicators in monitoring ecological progress in the Basque Country

 In a global context marked by the climate emergency and the need for a transition to more sustainable development models, the systematic collection of environmental indicators has become an essential tool for assessing the state of the environment and informing decision-making.
-In the Basque Country, this work has been materialised for the financial year 2024 through the Euskadi Environmental Situation Report, prepared by Ihobe, the Basque Government's Public Company for Environmental Management, in compliance with article 13 of Act 10/2021 on Environmental Administration in the Basque Country.

 Environmental indicators not only enable the measurement of progress towards a more sustainable Euskadi but also promote transparency, accountability, and citizen involvement in environmental protection.
 They therefore constitute a solid basis for designing effective public policies adapted to the environmental reality of the territory.